open-policy-agent/opa/v1/test/parsercases/README.md

 ## Adding a case

-Write `module` plus whatever configuration it needs, run `make generate`, and review what comes out.
-Whether the case is a success or a failure case is decided by the parser, not by you: if the module parses, the generator fills in `want_ast`; if it does not, it fills in `want_errors`.
+Write `module` — or `body`, see [Entry points](#entry-points) — plus whatever configuration it needs, run `make generate`, and review what comes out.
+Whether the case is a success or a failure case is decided by the parser, not by you: if the policy parses, the generator fills in `want_ast`; if it does not, it fills in `want_errors`.

 A fixture is what OPA's parser produces, so it is a golden file: it does not independently validate OPA, it catches unreviewed change.